Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/data-provider.md

 ## Read once

 Select this option to keep frequently accessed data in memory.
 All objects from the Object Class are read into memory in a single operation the first time data are requested.
 This options is best used on Object Classes with a small amount of data which not is frequently updated, for example an Object Class containing the chart of accounts in an accounting system.

+## Estimated number of rows

+The approximate number of rows stored in a table.
+The estimate is used for two purposes:

+*   To find the most efficient [data aggregate](data-aggregation.md) to minimize the time to answer aggregate queries.
+*   To determine if objects can be selected from a drop-down list box in Forms.
+For example, an *employee* works in a *department*.
+To change which *department* an *employee* works in, the user can select a *department* from a drop-down list box, or search for an department.
+If **Estimated Number of Rows** for the *Department Object Class* is less than or equal to the maxium number of objects allowed in drop-down list (100 objects), a department can be selected from a drop-down list box.
+Otherwise, the user has to search for a *department*.